desotech-it/carvel/README.md

 > curl: (52) Empty reply from server
 > ```

-You need to restart again the `kubectl port-forward` command.
+You need to restart the `kubectl port-forward` command.

-Kill the `kubectl port-forward` cli with `CTRL-C`
+Kill the `kubectl port-forward` command with `CTRL-C`

 > ```
-> ^C%
+> ^C
 > ```

-In this case you can use another tools of the suite Carvel.
+In this case you can use another tool from the Carvel suite: `kwt`.

 ## kwt

-[`kwt`](https://github.com/vmware-tanzu/carvel-kwt) come to help developer to provide a set of command for develop application with Kubernetes.
+[`kwt`](https://github.com/vmware-tanzu/carvel-kwt) helps developers provide a set of commands for developing applications with Kubernetes.
-This tools permit to interact with Network to make Kubernetes services and pods accessible to your local machine.
+This tool allows to interact with the overlay network and make Kubernetes services and pods accessible to your local machine.

-We have a `ClusterIP` service `vmug2021`:
+We have a `ClusterIP` service named `vmug2021`:

 ```bash
 kubectl get svc vmug2021 -n vmug2021